matkraj/read_mib/README.md

 # Read MIB files to numpy

 Python library to read Quantum Detectors Merlin MIB files to numpy with predifined geometry.
 The file is loaded as memmap.
+Dataset properties are loaded directly from the MIB header (*.hdr files are not used).

 Example usage:
 ```